You as a human are in the relationship business.

 The purpose of this article is to help you gain awareness around your public speaking relationship.
 The first step is to realize that you have a relationship with public speaking.
 The second step is to understand at what stage of the relationship find yourself.

-According to the National Institute of Mental Health: 74% of Americans suffer from some sort speech anxiety.
+According to a collection of studies about 7% (see more) of Americans suffer from some sort speech anxiety.
 Naturally, if you have anxiety around public speaking, you would hate it.
 As a normal human being, you would hate anything that gives you pain.
 If you are at this stage, then you need to get out of the pain and start working on your public speaking skills and your mindset towards public speaking.

 If you like public speaking in certain contexts, and hate it in others, you might fall into this category.
 You might have contextual anxiety, but with practice and skills, you can perform well.
 You get to this level with training and exposure to different situations.
 Most of the times you power through your anxiety with brute force.
 This level is better than Level 1 but can still be exhausting to endure.

 At this level, you are neutral in most situations.
 However, in some contexts, you find yourself excited about the possible opportunities.
 I like this level because public speaking is not a chore anymore.
-It’s something to be enjoyed like a good drink on occasions.
+It’s something to you enjoy, like a good drink on occasion.
 You are here because you have gained some mastery over your public speaking skills and you know how to move an audience.
 Also, you have found a topic that you are passionate about and one that people want to hear.
-One in which you feel knowledgeable.

 Here you have a real skill set around public speaking, and you have many topics in which you can speak on with skill.
 Also, at this level, you have the skills to bring whatever subject you speak about elegantly back to your area of passion and expertise.
 In some cases, you are neutral about public speaking, but in most cases, you enjoy speaking.
 This stage is a great place to be.